-Government agencies and critical infrastructures-such as energy, transportation systems, communications, and financial services-are dependent on information technology (IT) systems and electronic data to carry out operations and to process, maintain, and report essential information.
+These IT systems are highly complex and dynamic, technologically diverse, and often geographically dispersed.
+This complexity increases the difficulty in identifying, managing, and protecting the numerous operating systems, applications, and devices comprising the systems and networks.
+Compounding the risk, systems and networks used by government agencies and critical infrastructure are also often interconnected with other internal and external systems and networks, including the internet.
+Government agencies and critical infrastructures-such as energy, transportation systems, communications, and financial services-are dependent on IT systems and electronic data to carry out operations and to process, maintain, and report essential information.
 The security of these systems and data is vital to public confidence and security, prosperity, and well-being.
-In addition, many of these systems contain vast amounts of personally identifiable information (PII), thus making it imperative to protect the confidentiality, integrity, and availability of this information and effectively respond to data breaches and security incidents, when they occur.
+Thus, it is imperative to protect the confidentiality, integrity, and availability of this information and effectively respond to data breaches and security incidents when they occur.